oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/troubleshooting.md

 NAME                            TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE weblogic-operator-webhook-svc   ClusterIP   10.106.89.198   <none>        8084/TCP   88m
 ```
-If the conversion webhook Deployment status is not ready, then [check the conversion webhook log]({{<relref "/userguide/managing-operators/troubleshooting#check-the-conversion-webhook-log">}}) and the [conversion webhook events]({{<relref "/userguide/managing-operators/troubleshooting#check-for-the-conversion-webhook-events">}}) in the conversion webhook namespace.
+If the conversion webhook Deployment status is not ready, then [check the conversion webhook log]({{<relref "/userguide/managing-operators/troubleshooting#check-the-conversion-webhook-log">}}) and the [conversion webhook events]({{<relref "/userguide/managing-operators/troubleshooting#check-for-conversion-webhook-events">}}) in the conversion webhook namespace.
 If the conversion webhook service doesn't exist, make sure that the conversion webhook was installed correctly and reinstall the conversion webhook to see if it resolves the issue.

-##### Check for runtime errors during conversion
+#### Check for runtime errors during conversion
-If you see a `WebLogic Domain custom resource conversion webhook failed` error when creating a Domain with `weblogic.oracle/v8` schema domain resource, then [check the conversion webhook runtime Pod logs]({{<relref "/userguide/managing-operators/troubleshooting#check-the-conversion-webhook-log">}}) and [check for the generated events]({{<relref "/userguide/managing-operators/troubleshooting#check-for-the-conversion-webhook-events">}}) in the conversion webhook namespace.
-Assuming the conversion webhook is deployed in the `sample-weblogic-operator-ns` namespace, run the below commands to check for logs and events.
+If you see a `WebLogic Domain custom resource conversion webhook failed` error when creating a Domain with a `weblogic.oracle/v8` schema domain resource, then [check the conversion webhook runtime Pod logs]({{<relref "/userguide/managing-operators/troubleshooting#check-the-conversion-webhook-log">}}) and [check for the generated events]({{<relref "/userguide/managing-operators/troubleshooting#check-for-conversion-webhook-events">}}) in the conversion webhook namespace.
+Assuming that the conversion webhook is deployed in the `sample-weblogic-operator-ns` namespace, run the following commands to check for logs and events.

 ```
 $ kubectl logs -n sample-weblogic-operator-ns -c weblogic-operator-webhook deployments/weblogic-operator-webhook